G is for Gestational Diabetes

-With the diet and exercise ideas shared below, you can greatly reduce the effects this condition can have on your health and your unborn child.
-There are a few things to keep in mind:
+With the management ideas shared below, you can greatly reduce the effects this condition can have on your health and your unborn child.
+Here's three things to be aware of.

 Your blood sugar level must be monitored and maintained in labor, so you may receive an insulin shot at the beginning of labor or have an insulin IV during labor.
 You'll also have two monitors on your abdomen for contractions and fetal monitoring, as well as have vital signs taken every hour.
 This is to watch for fever and any change in blood pressure, leading to the second point.

 Preeclampsia is a pregnancy related condition which causes a sudden increase in blood pressure.
 Delivery will cure the preeclampsia, but you and your doctor must decide the best course of action for you and your baby.
 Usually you will be kept at the hospital under observation and undergo testing until it's decided if early delivery or another option is best.